runeberry/PlayerMadeQuests/docs/quests/parameters/target.md

 # target

-The **target** condition is used in a variety of ways, but in general it is used to specify the monster or NPC that must be targeted in order to progress an objective.
+The **target** parameter is used in a variety of ways, but in general it is used to specify the monster or NPC that must be targeted in order to progress an objective.

 ### Value type